 Blanket implementations appear in the documentation for the trait in the “Implementors” section.

 Traits and trait bounds let us write code that uses generic type parameters to reduce duplication but also specify to the compiler that we want the generic type to have particular behavior.
-The compiler can then use the trait bound information to check that all the concrete types used with our code provide the right behavior.
-Unlike in dynamically typed languages, where we’d get an error at runtime if we tried to call a method on a type that the type didn’t implement, Rust moves these errors to compile time so that we’re forced to fix the problems before our code is even able to run.
-Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time, which improves performance without having to give up the flexibility of generics.
+The compiler can then use the trait bound information to check that all the concrete types used with our code provide the correct behavior.
+In dynamically typed languages, we would get an error at runtime if we called a method on a type that the type didn’t implement.
+But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
+Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time.
+Doing so improves performance without having to give up the flexibility of generics.

-There’s another kind of generic that we’ve already been using called lifetimes.
+Another kind of generic that we’ve already been using is called lifetimes.
 Rather than ensuring that a type has the behavior we want, lifetimes ensure that references are valid as long as we need them to be.
-Let’s learn how lifetimes do that.
+Let’s look at how lifetimes do that.

 Validating References with Lifetimes

-One thing we didn’t discuss in the “References and Borrowing” section in Chapter 4 is that every reference in Rust has a lifetime, which is the scope for which that reference is valid.
+One detail we didn’t discuss in the “References and Borrowing” section in Chapter 4 is that every reference in Rust has a lifetime, which is the scope for which that reference is valid.
 Most of the time lifetimes are implicit and inferred, just like most of the time types are inferred.
-Similar to the way we annotate types when multiple types are possible, in cases where the lifetimes of references could be related in a few different ways, Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.
+We must annotate types when multiple types are possible.
+In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
+Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

 prod: check xref

-This concept is somewhat different from tools in other programming languages, arguably making lifetimes Rust’s most distinctive feature.
-Although we won’t cover lifetimes in their entirety in this chapter, we’ll cover common ways you might encounter lifetime syntax to get you familiar with the concepts.
-See the “Advanced Lifetimes” section in Chapter 19 for more detailed information.
+The concept of lifetimes is somewhat different from tools in other programming languages, arguably making lifetimes Rust’s most distinctive feature.
+Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can become familiar with the concepts.
+See “Advanced Lifetimes” on page XX for more detailed information.

-prod: check xref
+prod: check/fill xref (ch 19)

 Lifetimes Prevent Dangling References

-The main aim of lifetimes is to prevent dangling references, which will cause a program to reference data other than the data it’s intended to reference.
-Consider the program in Listing 10-17, with an outer scope and an inner scope:
+The main aim of lifetimes is to prevent dangling references, which cause a program to reference data other than the data it’s intended to reference.
+Consider the program in Listing 10-17, which has an outer scope and an inner scope:

 {